Example: [Collected via e-mail, May 2010]

 "requires employers to include in the W-2 form of each employee the aggregate cost of applicable employer sponsored group health coverage that is excludable from the employee's gross income."

 Joan Pryde is the senior tax editor for the Kiplinger letters.
-Go to Kiplinger's and read about 13 tax changes that could affect you.
-Number 3 is what I just told you about.
+Go to Kiplinger's and read about

 Why am I sending you this?
 The same reason I hope you forward this to every single person in your address book.
 People have the right to know the truth because an election is coming in November and we need to vote in Conservatives that will repel this horrid law!

 Origins: This is another case of a legislative issue which has a kernel of truth to it, but which has been misinterpreted, affects only a small percentage of the population, and has misleadingly been blown out of proportion through someone's mistaken assumption that it applies to everyone.